Clicking on any the images

 The holes definitely looked

-like something had made them, instead of being the result of being dragged
+like something living had made them, instead of being the result of being dragged

 to me.
 Notice the peculiar scratches on the top surface of the flap